-Questions 32 through 35 are based on the 2022 California Building Code, Chapter 10 text shown below.
+Questions 32 through 35 are based on the 2025 California Building Code, Chapter 10 text shown below.

 1009.8.1 System requirements.
 Two-way communication systems shall provide communication between each required location and the fire command center or a central control point location approved by the fire department.
-Where the central control point is not a constantly attended location, the two-way communication system shall have timed, automatic telephone dial-out capability that provides two-way communication with an approved supervising station or 9-1-1.
+Where the central control point is not a constantly attended location, the two-way communication system shall have timed, automatic telephone dial-out capability that provides two-way communication with an approved supervising station or emergency services.
 The two-way communication system shall include both audible and visible signals.
+Systems shall be listed in accordance with UL 2525 and installed in accordance with NFPA 72.

 1009.8.1.1 Visible communication method.
-[DSA-AC and HCD 1-AC]

-A button complying with Section 1138A.4 or Sections 11B-205 and 11B-309 in the area of refuge shall activate both a light in the area of refuge indicating that rescue has been requested and a light at the central control point indicating that rescue is being requested.
+[DSA-AC and HCD 1-AC] A button complying with Section 1138A.4 or Sections 11B-205 and 11B-309 in the area of refuge shall activate both a light in the area of refuge indicating that rescue has been requested and a light at the central control point indicating that rescue is being requested.
 A button at the central control point shall activate both a light at the central control point and a light in the area of refuge indicating that the request has been received.